-What is a State-Funded Rehab Center?
+What Is A State-Funded Rehab Center?

 State-funded drug and alcohol rehab centers are addiction treatment facilities that are funded by tax dollars.
-Essentially, these state-funded programs accept money from the government in order to provide drug and alcohol rehab services to people who would otherwise be unable to afford such treatments or don’t have sufficient insurance coverage.
+Essentially, these state-funded programs accept money from the government in order to provide free drug and alcohol rehab services to people who would otherwise be unable to afford such treatments or who don’t have sufficient insurance coverage.

-Access to Rehab with Medicare and Medicaid
+How to Access Rehab With Medicare and Medicaid

-The Affordable Care Act (ACA) expanded coverage so that more Americans have access to health insurance—which includes mental health treatment coverage.
-Under the ACA, both mental and behavioral health disorders are covered similarly to physical health disorders.5,6 This includes the treatment of substance use disorders including:5,6
+The Affordable Care Act (ACA) expanded coverage so that more Americans have access to health insurance, which includes mental health treatment coverage.
+Under the ACA, both mental and behavioral health disorders are covered similarly to physical health disorders.5,6 This includes the treatment of substance use disorders, including:5,6

-- Inpatient treatment.
+- Inpatient or live-in treatment.

 - Outpatient treatment.

 Most state-funded rehab programs have strict eligibility requirements.
 When applying to state-funded substance abuse programs, you may be asked to show: